Climbing for 14 years, coaching for 9 years

 This means lots of limit bouldering sessions, learning the compound lifts (especially deadlift and overhead press), and taking the time to work on mobility and calisthenics.

 Sure, we want to be good climbers.
 But as a coach, I make sure all of my clients are also good athletes.
-If you can climb V14 but don't have the shoulder mobility to do an overhead barbell press, you need to rethink your training program (or lack thereof).
+If you can climb V14 but don't have the shoulder mobility to do an overhead barbell press, you need to rethink your training program.

 What separates me from other coaches is experience.
-I've worked at gyms in Colorado, Connecticut, and New York City, as a coach, fitness manager, and routesetter.
-I've climbed outside all over the United States and Canada (hard to pick a favorite, but Joe's Valley was definitely the college stomping ground).
-I've placed in the American Bouldering Series and other professional competition circuits, including Dark Horse and Ring of Fire.
+I've worked at gyms in Colorado, Connecticut, and New York City as a head youth coach, fitness manager, and routesetter.
+I've climbed outside all over the United States and Canada (hard to pick a favorite but Ten Sleep definitely has a little piece of my heart).
+I've placed in the American Bouldering Series and other professional competition circuits including Dark Horse and Ring of Fire.
 I've read dozens of programming textbooks cover-to-cover--Tudor's Periodization, Rippetoe's Practical Programming, and Tuchscherer's Reactive Training Systems, to name a few--and adapted those protocols into climbing programs.
-And then tested those programs on both myself and hundreds of clients.
-I know what works (and what doesn't!)
+I've tested those programs on both myself and hundreds of clients.
+I live and breathe climbing and I know what works (and what doesn't!)